snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 3. After choosing a time frame, tap "Authorize".
 ![enter image description here](https://brands.joinstatus.com/hs-fs/hubfs/June%202022%20Blogs/tiktok%20whitelisting/tiktok%20whitelisting%205.jpg?width=774&name=tiktok%20whitelisting%205.jpg)
 ![enter image description here](https://brands.joinstatus.com/hs-fs/hubfs/June%202022%20Blogs/tiktok%20whitelisting/tiktok%20whitelisting%206.jpg?width=700&name=tiktok%20whitelisting%206.jpg)
+On this screen, creators will also be given a video code that they need to share with the brand.
+The brand will need to coordinate with the creator to get this code, which can be done through a direct message or email.

+The video code should appear as a random combination of numbers, letters, and special characters.

+Once the brand has access to the video code, the creator's role in the approval process is complete for the time being.

 ## Influencer whitelisting: A marketer’s secret weapon